Toshiba flags hit of 'billions of dollars' on U.S. nuclear acquisition

 Asked if Toshiba's liabilities would exceed its assets, Chief Financial Officer Masayoshi Hirata said the company had not yet completed its estimation of the charge.

-It would finalize that by mid-February, he said, adding that the conglomerate would explain the situation to its main banks and seek their support.
-Toshiba's main lenders are Sumitomo Mitsui Financial Group Inc and Mizuho Financial Group
+It would finalise that by mid-February, he said, adding that the conglomerate would explain the situation to its main banks and seek their support.
+Toshiba's main lenders are Sumitomo Mitsui Financial Group Inc (8316.T) and Mizuho Financial Group (8411.T)

 Toshiba has positioned its nuclear and semiconductors businesses as key pillars of growth while seeking to scale down less profitable consumer electronics units such as personal computers and TVs.